code-flower/cloc-server/README.md

-HOW TO RUN:
+HOW TO RUN THE DEV ENVIRONEMNT:

-1. gulp dev -- from the root of the repo
+gulp -- from the root of the repo

+HOW TO RUN THE APP

-2. npm start -- from the root of the repo
+npm start -- from the root of the repo

-3. node server.js -- from server/
+HOW TO BUILD

+gulp bundle --env production
+  - the env is option, if set will add the hostname